 Similar to oiling your blades, lubricating inactive blades also goes a long way in ensuring their longevity.
 If you’re not a regular beard-trimming artisan, lubing up rarely-used blades can ensure their long-term performance.
 Lubricant is a bit more ‘heavy-duty’ than oil and for rarely-used blades, it’s a godsend.
 Lubricate your blades before putting the trimmer to your face; this is a proactive way to ensure you get the best from your blades.

-It may seem pedantic, but cleaning off the hair from your trimmer after every use can ensure long-term survival of your trimmer.
+It may seem pedantic, but cleaning off the hair from your trimmer after every use can really ensure its long-term survival.
 Many grooming kits contain a brush for easy cleaning but otherwise, a toothbrush can work well.
 Hint: Don’t use toothpaste.
 Not only is leftover hair – even if it’s yours – a bit off-putting, hair left on your trimmer can clog up your blades and make them less effective in the long run.
 So, taking a couple minutes post-trim to clean your beard trimmer can go a long way in getting the most from your blades.

 Every-so-often, it’s worth taking the time to remove build-up in your blades.
 Over time, it’s inevitable that hair and even skin gets caught up in your blades.
 About three times a year, it can be worth giving your trimmer the once over, taking the time to remove as much build-up as possible.
 This will ensure – like with most other maintenance – that your blades’ performance are not compromised.
 After this more thorough cleaning, it pays to oil the blades; this will again do a world of good.